About the Justice Health Unit

 People who come into contact with the criminal justice system are disproportionately drawn from society’s most vulnerable and marginalised populations.
 They are distinguished by a high prevalence of complex, co-occurring health problems, typically set against a backdrop of entrenched disadvantage.

-The Justice Health Unit seeks to generate world-class evidence regarding the health and health service experiences of justice-involved populations, and to advocate for evidence-informed policy to improve their health outcomes.
-Research and investigation on the health needs of justice-involved populations is an essential means of addressing these health inequalities at the population level.
+The Justice Health Unit seeks to generate world-class evidence regarding the health and health service experiences of justice-involved populations, and to advocate for evidence-informed policy to improve their health and wellbeing.
+Research on the health needs of justice-involved populations is central to addressing health inequalities at the population level.

-The Justice Health Unit works closely with health and justice agencies in Australia, leading researchers internationally, and key international agencies including WHO and UNICEF.
+The Justice Health Unit works closely with health and justice agencies in Australia, leading researchers internationally, and key international agencies including WHO and ICRC.